This subject is part of the Faculty of Science and Physical Education

 Verbal dialogue |

-Teachers circulate with purpose, checking pupils’ work, marking if appropriate and collecting information on whole-class strengths, errors, misconceptions, knowledge gaps etc. The teacher adjusts their lesson accordingly.
-Starter whole class feedback most lessons to reflect on last lesson and correct mistakes In PE verbal dialogue as a result of observation is the most used form of feedback |
+Teachers circulate with purpose, checking pupils’ work and collecting information on whole-class strengths, skill development, errors, misconceptions, knowledge gaps etc. The teacher adjusts their lesson accordingly. |

-Teachers circulate with purpose, checking pupils’ work, marking if appropriate and collecting information on whole-class strengths, errors, misconceptions, knowledge gaps etc. The teacher adjusts their lesson accordingly.
-Starter whole class feedback most lessons to reflect on last lesson and correct mistakes |
+Teachers circulate with purpose, checking pupils’ work, providing feedback if appropriate and collecting information on whole-class strengths, errors, misconceptions, knowledge gaps etc. The teacher adjusts their lesson (or SOW) accordingly. |

 Self/peer assessment |

-Written feedback through strengths/targets and annotations.
-Peer and self-assessment should be completed in blue pen. |
+Verbal or written feedback through strengths/targets and annotations.
+If written, peer and self-assessment should be completed in blue pen. |

-Written feedback through strengths/targets and annotations.
-Peer and self-assessment should be completed in blue pen. |
+Verbal or written feedback through strengths/targets and annotations.
+If written, peer and self-assessment should be completed in blue pen. |

 Whole Class Feedback |